-Getting bit by the sugar bug is incredibly common in sobriety.
+Consuming extra sugar is incredibly common in sobriety.
 Most of us fall victim.
 Here’s the thing.
 If you’re trying to manage depression right now, the last thing you can do is eat foods that spike your blood sugar and cause your mood to swing.

 Healthy eating requires effort, which you can barely muster right now.
 It also requires caring, which maybe you don’t.
 And then there’s the comfort of emotional eating.
 It’s a lot!

 There’s an emerging field called nutritional psychiatry that may help motivate you to create diet changes.
 It turns out, our guts and brains are connected.
 What you put into your body can have wide-ranging impacts beyond your waistline.

 Serotonin is a wonderful neurotransmitter that helps regulate our sleep, appetite, mood, and keeps pain at bay.
 And do you know where 95% of your serotonin is produced?

 - Take a probiotic.
 Protect the good bacteria in your gut and guard against bad bacteria and inflammation.
 It’s one pill and maybe three seconds out of your day.
 This is an easy win for you!

 - Start eliminating processed food from your diet little by little.
 (Visit my habit stacking post to see how to do this effectively.)

-- Try switching to a more traditional diet like the Mediterranean Diet or a typical Japanese diet.
+- Try switching a healthier style of eating like the Mediterranean Diet or a traditional Japanese Diet.
 People who follow one of these two diets are 25% to 35% less likely to suffer from depression than the rest of us stuffing our face with Hot Pockets and Doritos.

 Interested in learning more?
 Check out: The Mind-Gut Connection: How the Hidden Conversation Within Our Bodies Impacts Our Mood, Our Choices, and Our Overall Health

 A note on probiotics – make sure you get a high-quality tablet.
 Even better options are to eat fermented foods like yogurt, kimchi, or sauerkraut.
 If you love any of these foods, have at them!

 Healthy Food Options With Minimal Effort